MrIdrisAbdulrahman/certified-aws-devops-professional/05-incident-and-event-response/eventbridge.md

 # Amazon EventBridge (formerly known as CloudWatch Events)

 - With EventBridge we can:
-    - Schedule jobs: Cron Jobs (example trigger a Lambda each hour)
+    - Schedule jobs: Cron Jobs (eg. trigger a Lambda function each hour)
     - React to Event Patterns: we create event rules to react to a service doing something
 - Source + Rule => Target should change in some ways